vector-engineering/covidcg/README.md

 ```

 _Note that as of 2020-06-05 only 10,000 sequences can be downloaded from the EpiCov™ Browse Tab at one time.
 Please filter your searches in a way that you select and download no more than 10,000 sequences at one time.
 We select data daily by filtering by "Submission date"._

+#### Data Package

+As of version 1.2.0, the snakemake pipeline will bundle all necessary data into a file `data_package.json`.
+The deployed application at [https://covidcg.org](https://covidcg.org) pulls the latest data package from [https://storage.googleapis.com/ve-public/data_package.json.gz](https://storage.googleapis.com/ve-public/data_package.json.gz).

+If hosting your own COVID CG instance, you can either point the application to our data package, or host your own by changing the URL for the data package (located at `src/stores/asyncDataStore.js`).

 ### Javascript